FPFletcher/looker-custom-visualizations/README.md

 ---

 # Set Up
+5min required to import 20+ production ready custom visuals 🎁

-**One line summary:** Fork this repo → Connect to Looker via Git → Disable some visuals as needed on `manifest.lkml` → Deploy
+**One-line step by step:** Fork this repo → Connect to Looker via Git → Disable some visuals as needed on `manifest.lkml` → Deploy

+**Detailed step by step:**
 1. **Fork or Clone the Repository**
    - Fork [this repository](https://github.com/FPFletcher/looker-custom-visualizations-picasso-project) to your GitHub account, OR clone it directly:
 ```bash